-Non-claims-based Corresponding Payment Categories Definition Definition HCP-LAN and Subcategories Category e.
+Non-claims-based Payment Categories and Subcategories Definition Corresponding HCP-LAN Category e.
 Risk for total cost of care (e.g., ACO) with shared savings Payment models in which the provider may earn a non-claims payment, often referred to as shared savings, based on performance relative to a defined total cost of care spending target.
 Under this type of payment, there is no risk of the payer recouping a portion of the initial fee-for-service payment if the defined spending target is not met.
 Payment models in this subcategory should be based on a fee-for-service architecture.
 Payment models paid predominantly via capitation should be classified under the appropriate "Capitation and Full Risk Payment" subcategory.
 These models must offer providers a minimum of 40% shared savings if quality performance and other terms are met.
 Models offering a lessor percentage of shared savings are classified as "Performance Payments."
-Providers that would be classified by CMS as "low revenue" may be eligible for shared savings at a lower rate of 20% if they do not meet minimum savings requirements.
-3A f Risk for total cost of care (e.g., ACO) with risk of recoupments Payment models in which the provider may earn a non-claims payment, often referred to as shared savings, based on performance relative to a defined total cost of care spending target.
-If the defined spending target is no met, the payer may recoup a portion of the initial fee-for-service payment.
-Payment models in this subcategory should be based on a fee-for-service architecture.
-Payment models paid predominantly via capitation should be classified under the appropriate "Capitation and Full Risk Payment" subcategory.
-These models must offer providers a minimum of 50% shared savings if quality performance and other terms are met.
-Models offering a
+Providers that would be classified by CMS as "low revenue" may be eligible for shared savings at a lower rate of 20% if they do not meet minimum savings requirements. f

 Non-claims- based Payment Categories and Subcategories Definition Corresponding HCP-LAN Category 4 Capitation and Full Risk Payments Per capita, non-claims payments paid to healthcare providers or organizations to provide a defined set of services to a designated population of patients over a defined period of time.
 Payments in this category are considered "linked to quality" if the capitation payment or any other component of the provider's payment was adjusted based on specific, pre-defined goals for quality.
 For example, if the provider received a performance payment in recognition of quality performance in addition to the capitation payment, then the capitation payment would be considered "linked to quality." a.
 Capitation Per capita, non-claims payments paid to healthcare organizations or providers to provide primary care services to a designated patient population over a defined period of time.
 Services are restricted to primary care services performed by primary care teams.
 4A b.
-Professional Capitation Per capita, non-claims payments paid to healthcare organizations or providers to provide professional services to a designated patient population over a defined period of time.
+Capitation Per capita, non-claims payments paid to healthcare organizations or providers to provide professional services to a designated patient population over a defined period of time.
 Services typically include primary care clinician, specialty care physician services, and other professional and ancillary services.
-4A C. IEACIIIIV Canifation Per capita, non-claims payments paid to healthcare organizations or providers to provide inpatient and outpatient facility services to a designated patient population over a defined period of time.
+4A C. \mathbf{F} Per capita, non-claims payments paid to healthcare organizations or providers to provide inpatient and outpatient facility services to a designated patient population over a defined period of time.
 4A d.
 Per capita, non-claims payments paid to healthcare organizations or providers to provide behavioral health services to a designated patient population over a defined period of time.
 May include professional, facility, and/or residential services.
 4A e.
 Global Capitation Per capita, non-claims payments paid to healthcare organizations or providers to provide comprehensive set of services to a designated patient population over a defined period of time.
 Services typically include primary care, specialty care, other professional and ancillary, inpatient hospital, and outpatient hospital at a minimum.
 Certain services such as behavioral health or pharmacy may be carved out.
 4B